"Knowing When You Don't Know": A Multilingual Relevance Assessment Dataset for Robust Retrieval-Augmented Generation: Dataset

-\textbf{Relevant subset.} Queries with at least one relevant passage are included in MIRACL \cite{zhang:2023}.
-These queries contain known answers, as at least one of top-$k$ retrieved passages is marked relevant to provide sufficient information to answer the query.
-We construct the \nomiracl relevant subset with queries with at least one relevant passage, i.e., all query-passage pairs have been explicitly judged by an annotator as either relevant with a relevance of $1$ or non-relevant with relevance of $0$.
+\textbf{Relevant Subset.} Queries with known answers, i.e. at least one of top-$k$ retrieved passages marked by the annotator as relevant to provide sufficient information to answer the query.
+We construct the \nomiracl relevant subset with queries with at least one relevant passage, i.e., all query-passage pairs have been judged as either relevant with a relevance of $1$ or non-relevant with relevance of $0$.